ukraine-sdg/site/_pages/faq.md

 - [What do each of the three tiers mean?](#what-do-each-of-the-three-tiers-mean)

-## How often will new data be added to this site?
+## How often will the new data be added to this site?
 We will add data as soon as they are received according to the dates specified by order No 686-p "issue related to data collection to monitor the implementation of sustainable development goals" of the Cabinet of Ministers of Ukraine of August 21, 2019, are validated.

 ## How do I suggest new or different data sources?